 Yamoussoukro, Ivory Coast, 28 October – 1 November 2019

 This five-day short course on gold deposits, exploration and mining was held at the Institut National Polytechnique Félix Houphouët-Boigny in Yamassoukro, Ivory Coast.
 It was addressed to researchers, lecturers, PhD students, geologists from exploration, mining companies and government institutions, and was composed of 2.5 days of lectures and 2 days of field excursion (Yaoure gold mine and surroundings).
-Grants were made available to support students and young researchers.
+EAG made grants available to support the attendance of students and young researchers.

 2018 Outreach Program to Africa